Nordic kitchens: 6 rules to design a Nordic-style kitchen

 Use the combination of white and natural light-colored woods such as oak, ash, maple, and beech.
 The environmental consciousness developed in Scandinavian countries promotes the use of sustainable materials and controlled logging to preserve nature, one of northern Europe’s most precious resources, so aim for recycling and an eco-friendly concept!
 (The environment will thank you.)

-One of the most used colors to decorate any space in the Nordic style, including the kitchen and the bathroom.
+One of the most used colors to decorate any space in the Nordic Kitchen, including the kitchen and the bathroom.
 If this is your preferred option, use gray for walls, countertops, furniture, or flooring, mixed with the hero: white.
 Doing so, you will add a shot of delicate casual sophistication to your kitchen.

 - In order to achieve shades of contrasting color, you can choose: